Frequently Asked Questions

 What if I have committed my zakat elsewhere or I’m not sure this is a valid use of zakat?
 Or what if I don’t owe zakat this year?
 Can I still participate?

 Of course.
 You can give sadaqa (voluntary charity) of any amount.
 And whether or not you give financially, you can also get involved in the work to end mass incarceration.

 There are a lot of people in jail.
 How do you choose who to bail out?

-We are prioritizing Muslims whose incarceration is likely to cause the greatest harm to themselves and those who depend on them: primary caregivers, disabled people, or others who are especially vulnerable, including because of their race, gender identity or health conditions, including mental health.
+We are prioritizing Muslims whose incarceration is likely to cause the greatest harm to themselves and those who depend on them: primary caregivers, disabled people, or others who are especially vulnerable, including because of their race, gender identity or health conditions, including mental health and immigration status.

 How do we know the person we’re bailing out is Muslim?

 Our referrals will mostly come from Muslim organizations and people working with incarcerated Muslims, and we’re relying on people’s self-identification.
 As Muslims, we are warned not to declare other Muslims disbelievers lest we risk disbelief ourselves.

 But shouldn’t I give my zakat to someone innocent instead of someone who may have committed a crime?

 The American legal system is supposed to operate on the presumption of innocent until proven guilty.
 That means that someone being held before trial because of inability to pay bail is not being punished for their alleged crime but rather for being poor.
 Immigrants confined by ICE are charged with civil violations, and by law, every asylum seeker is immediately placed in ICE custody.
 Money bail and immigration bonds.
 Money bail leads to far harsher outcomes for the poor than the wealthy, something the Muslim tradition ardently opposes.
 Additionally, holding people in jail for inability to pay bail affects not only their lives but also those of their families, including children, and communities.

 What if I want to participate but I’m not Muslim?